Immersion Learning at Vanderbilt

 - Tech Trek

 Brand Week is a three-day intensive immersion into the world of brand management for marketing students.
 Groups of students are given marketing problems and tasked with coming up with implementable solutions.
-Some companies that students have worked with are Brown-Forman, Papa John’s, GE, Mars Petcare, Frothy Monkey, Lizard Thicket, IMG and BBQ Party in a Box, among others.
+Some companies that students have worked with are Brown-Forman, Papa John’s, GE, Mars Petcare, KFC, Graduate Hotel, Hattie B’s Hot Chicken, IMG, and others.
 Students have the opportunity to network and complete independent studies with participating organizations.

 International Seminar Courses

-Vanderbilt Business student teams consistently meet with success in competitions, demonstrating excellence in leadership, teamwork, analysis and problem-solving and outperforming some of the world’s best-known business schools.
-Click here for a list of case competition wins.
+Vanderbilt Business student teams consistently succeed in case competitions across the country, demonstrating excellence in leadership, teamwork, analysis, and problem-solving and outperforming some of the world’s best-known business schools.
+A recent team of MBAs in the Class of 2022 recently won first place in the PepsiCo Mobile App Challenge.

 National MBA Human Capital Case Competition

-Vanderbilt Business students manage this national case competition, now in its sixth year.
+Vanderbilt Business students manage this national case competition.
 Funded by GE and Deloitte Consulting, the competition pits teams from top graduate schools across the country against each other to address a real-world human capital issue and present solutions relevant in today’s fast-paced global economy.
 Teams will present their solutions to a team of esteemed corporate judges from GE and Deloitte Consulting.
-Learn more.

 Max Adler Student Investment Fund (MASIF)

 This student-run long-only equity investment fund sponsors a student through his or her first year at Vanderbilt.
 This happens after the fund reaches a certain value, taking inflation and other costs into account.
 The goal of MASIF is to provide Vanderbilt MBA students with an opportunity to gain experience in investment management and research.
-Students learn to actively manage the fund, which now consists of four portfolios, and beat a benchmark each year.
+Students learn to actively manage the fund, which now consists of four portfolios.

 TVA Investment Challenge Program